seandstewart/bardly/pending/problems/measure-for-measure/11-player.md

 *Exit*

 **POMPEY**
-Pray, sir, by your good favour---for surely, sir, a
+Pray, sir, by your good favour--for surely, sir, a
 good favour you have, but that you have a hanging
-look---do you call, sir, your occupation a mystery?
+look--do you call, sir, your occupation a mystery?

 **ABHORSON**
 Ay, sir; a mystery